supereagle/dockertty/README.md

 DockerTTY is a simple command line tool that provides terminal over web for remote docker container.

-DockerTTY is based on the work of [GoTTY](https://github.com/yudai/gotty), but with following features:
+DockerTTY is based on the work of [GoTTY v1.0.0](https://github.com/yudai/gotty), but with following features:
 - Provides terminal over web for remote docker container
 - Allow to run command in the container like `docker exec -it ${containerId} sh`
 - Do not leave legacy processes in container